-Does your dog know how to stay in place when asked?
-"Stay" is an essential basic dog command that all dogs should learn.
+The "stay" command is an essential basic dog command that all dogs should learn.
 Almost as important as coming when called, the stay cue can prevent your dog from getting involved in dangerous situations.
-It will also allow you to keep your dog still and calm while you take care of household chores, entertain guests, or bring your dog to public places.
+It will also allow you to keep your dog still and calm while you take care of household chores, entertain guests, or bring it to public places.

 This command training is not very difficult to achieve.
-You'll need to practice it consistently with your dog and should be accomplished in 5 to 10-minute training increments, 2 to 3 times per day.
+You'll need to practice it consistently with your dog and should be accomplished in five- to 10-minute training increments, two to three times per day.
 A successful “stay” occurs when your dog does not move at all from the original position.
-When training, start with 1 to 2 second periods of staying and work your way up to several minutes.
+When training, start with one to two second periods of staying and work your way up to several minutes.

-Before you begin, you'll want to gather a dog collar, extra-long leash (15 to 30 feet if possible), and training treats that your dog loves.
+Before you begin, you'll want a dog collar, extra-long leash (15 to 30 feet if possible), and training treats that your dog loves.
 You can use this training on a dog that already knows the cues for sit and/or down.
-If your dog doesn't know these commands, go back and work on the sit and down command first.
+If your dog doesn't know these commands, go back and work on those commands first.

 Problems and Proofing Behavior

 Do your training in an area without distractions.
-If you don't have a backyard, a busy park is not a good place for this training.
-There are too many distractions for the dog to focus on your commands.
+If you don't have a backyard, a busy park is not a good place for this training, because there are too many distractions for the dog to focus on your commands.
 Try an empty park (go early in the morning) or ask a friend or neighbor if you can use a nearby yard for some peace and quiet.
 A common mistake is to assume your dog knows the command after a few training sessions and trust them to always follow it.
-Use caution with a newly trained dog and don't lead them into a dangerous situation by relying on their ability to stay, especially in a place with a lot of temptations.
+Use caution with a newly trained dog.
+Keep it on the leash and don't lead the dog into a dangerous situation by relying on its ability to stay, especially in a place with a lot of temptations.